Kazumasa Oda: Solo career

 In 1991, he wrote the theme song for Tokyo Love Story, the drama series which was broadcast by Fuji Television.
 At first, he wrote the song called "Far East Club Band Song", but the producer Akira Ota refused that song and ordered Oda to write another song.
 Eventually, "Far East Club Band Song" was featured as theme song on another program, and instead of "Far East", he wrote "Love Story wa Totsuzen ni".
 On February 6 of same year, it was released as the double A-side single with "Oh!
 Yeah!"
 (It was used as the background music on TV advertisement of The Dai-ichi Mutual Life Insurance Company.)
 The single sold nearly 2,600,000 copies and became best-selling compact disc in Japan at that time.
 At the stage now, it is ninth best-selling singles in Japan.
 Because of these succeeded tie-up, a lot of his songs were used as theme songs for advertisements, movies, and TV dramas in later years.
 After the hit of "Oh!
 Yeah!", Oda released same-titled first compilation album.
 Following the success of the single, this album sold over 1.5 million copies.

 In the 21st century, he released three albums and all of them reached number one on the official Japanese music chart, Oricon.
 Above all, compilation album Jiko Best (2002) sold over 2,200,000 copies.
 With the release of his album Soukana in 2005, he became the oldest solo music artist to reach number one on Oricon's album chart.
 His 2007 single "Kokoro" also made him the oldest solo music artist to reach number one on Oricon's single's chart.
 (This record has since been surpassed by Junko Akimoto, in 2009).

+In 2018 he released a single which included the song "Kono michi o", theme song for TBS drama Black Pean.
+Oda returns with "Sono saki ni aru mono", theme song for season 2 (2024).